AracaProject/windguru-bridge/HANDOVER.md

 # Weather Station → WindGuru: System Documentation & Handover

-**System:** Automatic publication of Araca weather station data to WindGuru **Built:** July 2026, by [NAME], with technical assistance from Claude (Anthropic's AI assistant), which designed the architecture and wrote the code
+**System:** Automatic publication of Araca weather station data to WindGuru **Built:** July 2026, by Yan Hess, with technical assistance from Claude (Anthropic's AI assistant), which designed the architecture and wrote the code
 **Status:** In production since 11 July 2026 **Audience:** Anyone who needs to understand, maintain, fix, or shut down this system without prior context.